Air Defense Forces Reveal Results of Air Battle with Russia — online.ua

-During the night of June 7-8, Russian invaders attacked peaceful Ukrainian cities and villages with 49 Shahed attack UAVs and simulator drones of various types.
-Thanks to the coordinated work of the air defense forces, 40 of them were successfully neutralized.
+During the night of June 12-13, Russian invaders attacked peaceful cities and villages of Ukraine with 55 Shahed attack UAVs and various types of simulator drones.
+In addition, the enemy used 4 Iskander-M/KN-23 ballistic missiles.

 Points of attention

-- Various units including aviation, anti-aircraft missile troops, electronic warfare, and unmanned systems were involved in destroying enemy targets during the air battle.
+- Various defense units, including Aviation, anti-aircraft missile troops, and electronic warfare teams, played crucial roles in neutralizing the enemy threat.

-- As of 09:00, air defenses successfully neutralized enemy UAVs in multiple regions of Ukraine through a combination of fire weapons and electronic warfare tactics.
+- As of 09:00, Ukrainian air defenses have neutralized 43 enemy UAVs, demonstrating the effectiveness of their strategies and operations.

 Details of Russia's new attack on Ukraine

-This time, the enemy carried out an air attack from the following directions: Kursk, Millerovo, Primorsko-Akhtarsk — Russian Federation.
+The enemy carried out a new air attack from the following directions: Kursk, Millerovo, Primorsko-Akhtarsk, as well as from the Voronezh and Rostov regions of the Russian Federation.

-In addition, he struck with an Onyx anti-ship missile (launched from Crimea), two Kh-59/69 guided aircraft missiles (launched from the airspace of the Zaporizhia Oblast TOT).

-The main areas of the air strike are the Kharkiv and Donetsk regions.
+The Air Force of the Armed Forces of Ukraine draws attention to the fact that the key areas of attack are the Kharkiv, Donetsk, and Dnipropetrovsk regions.

 Aviation, anti-aircraft missile troops, electronic warfare and unmanned systems units, and mobile fire groups of the Defense Forces of Ukraine were involved in the destruction of enemy targets.

-In addition, it was indicated that enemy air attack vehicles were hit in 5 locations.
+In addition, it was indicated that enemy air attack targets were recorded in 9 locations.

 More on the topic